-Next: Library Functions, Previous: Arrays, Up: Top [Contents][Index]
+Next: A Library of awk Functions, Previous: Arrays in awk, Up: General Introduction [Contents][Index]

 This chapter describes awk’s built-in functions,